resource-watch/resource-watch/README.md

 To deploy [Resource Watch (production)](http://resourcewatch.org) you will need to access to Jenkins and deploy manually the `master` branch.

 # Testing
 Resource Watch uses [Cypress](https://www.cypress.io/) to handle e2e tests.
-Tests are available everywhere but in `./pages` folder (NextJS doesn't support anything but a function/React component in this folder).
+Tests are available in `cypress/integrations` folder.

-There is a `cypress.json` file where you can set up Cypress and see where tests are placed.
-If you are going to add a new test in a place not declared already, do not forget to add it.

 There are two ways to run tests locally:

+- `yarn test` will run Cypress in the command line.
+All the tests will run.
 - `yarn cy:open` will open the Cypress GUI.
 This interface will show all tests available in the application and let you know any or all of them.
-- `yarn cy:run` (or `yarn test`) will run Cypress in the command line.
-All the tests will run.

 In both cases, do not forget to run your server locally before and be sure the `baseUrl` field in the `cypress.json` file matches with your server.